mGPT: Few-Shot Learners Go Multilingual: Method

+The design of the tokenization method may have a significant impact on learning efficient representations, model memorization, and downstream performance~\cite{mielke2021words,nogueira2021investigating,pfeiffer-etal-2021-unks,rust-etal-2021-good}.
+We investigate the effect of the tokenization strategy on the model perplexity.
+We pretrain five strategy-specific versions of mGPT$_\text{163M}$ on a Wikipedia subset of the pretraining corpus.
+The tokenization strategy is selected based on their perplexity on a held-out Wikipedia sample (approx. $10.7$MB), which is inferred as~\autoref{eqn:ppl}.

-where $t$ is an input text, $|t|$ is the length of the text in tokens, $|c|$ is the length of the text in characters, and $log_{p_{\theta}}(x_i|x_{<i})$ is the log-likelihood of the $i$-th token in $t$ conditioned on the preceding ones.
-The evaluation results are presented in Table \ref{table:eval_ppl}, where the score is averaged over the number of languages.
-We aware that different tokenizers split the same string to a different number of tokens, so to be comparable, perplexity was normalized to a number of characters in the original string, not a number of tokens.
+where $t$ is an input text, $|t|$ is the length of the text in tokens, $|c|$ is the length of the text in characters.
+The perplexity is normalized over the number of characters since the tokenizers produce different numbers of tokens for $t$~\cite{cotterell-etal-2018-languages}.

+\paragraph{Tokenization Strategies} We considered five tokenization strategies incorporating specific representations of uppercase characters, numbers, punctuation marks, and whitespaces.~\autoref{table:tokenizer_strategies} presents examples of the tokenization strategies.